FPIES

 How can a paediatric dietitian help?

 Without adequate replacement, limiting the variety of foods in your child’s diet can lead to nutritional deficiencies, feeding difficulties, food refusal and poor growth.
-Working with an experienced Paediatric Dietitian to incorporate variety and introduce other potential allergenic foods to prevent IgE mediated food allergy is recommended.
+Working with an experienced paediatric dietitian to incorporate variety and introduce other potential allergenic foods to prevent IgE mediated food allergy is recommended.

 Can I keep breastfeeding if my infant has FPIES?

 Most infants tolerate breastmilk from their mother, who consumes a regular, complete diet.
 Therefore, for most infants with FPIES, breastfeeding is encouraged for as long as the mother and child feel comfortable.
-In the uncommon occurrence that the infant does react to breastmilk, the mother can choose to continue breastfeeding, or a suitable formula can be recommended.
-A Paediatric Dietitian can work with the mother to safely exclude the trigger food from her diet and create a balanced maternal diet where required.

 Further information can be obtained from https://www.allergy.org.au/patients/food-other-adverse-reactions